Kourva/pars-calendar/README.md

 | 📆 **5 Views** | Month, Week, Day, Agenda, Year |
 | 🧩 **DateTimeInput** | Format-aware date/time input component |

+There are some issues and other features that need to be fixed or added, i will do it later...

 <br>

 ## 🚀 Quick Start